awsdocs/amazon-efs-user-guide/doc_source/wt1-test.md

    $ mkdir ~/efs-mount-point
    ```

-1. Mount the Amazon EFS file system\.
+1. Mount the Amazon EFS file system using the DNS name of the EFS file system\.

    ```
    $ sudo mount -t nfs -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport mount-target-DNS:/   ~/efs-mount-point
    ```

-   The EC2 instance can resolve the mount target DNS name to the IP address\.
-You can optionally specify the IP address of the mount target directly\.
+   If the EC2 instance cannot resolve the EFS file system DNS name to the underlying IP address, you can specify the IP address of the mount target directly\.

    ```
    $ sudo mount -t nfs -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport mount-target-ip:/  ~/efs-mount-point